-Simbi Mubako is a layer, former High Court judge and former Ambassador to the United States of America.
+Simbi Veke Mubako is a lawyer, former High Court judge and former Ambassador to the United States of America.
 He was the first Minister of Justice and Constitutional Affairs in independent Zimbabwe.

-He attended Chikwingwizha Secondary School to O Level.
+He attended Chitungwizha Secondary School (See Seke Secondary School) to O Level.

 He graduated with a BA degree in political science and history from Roma College, Lesotho and later obtained law degrees from Trinity College (Dublin) under a Sida scholarship.